Custom properties

 Shows how to implement a custom property by selecting a suitable base type.

-Most common property types in Optimizely Content Management System (CMS) have built-in persisting and rendering support.
-In most cases you should not need to create custom properties.
+Most common Optimizely Content Management System (CMS) property types have built-in persisting and rendering support.
+In most cases, you should not need to create custom properties.
 You can change the editorial experience without creating a custom property.
-However, if you need a custom property, you select a proper base type from which you can inherit, depending on the type of your data.
+However, if you need a custom property, select a proper base type from which you can inherit, depending on your data type.
 You can also create a template for the data type (if you want the property to be visible on templates).

 The following example shows how to implement a custom property by selecting a suitable base type (for example, PropertyString